 Computer Scientists will leave Wynndale having created complex algorithms; including having created and ran programs for real-life robots.
-They will also understand how the internet, data and computers work.
+They will also have an understanding of how the internet, data and computers work.

-Information Technologists will leave Wynndale having created and used a range of programs on our Chromebooks and iPads.
+Information Technologists will leave Wynndale having created and used a range of programs on our Chromebooks and laptops.
 They will also have the skills to find relevant and reliable information online.

 Digital technologists will leave Wynndale with the crucial ability to stay safe online.
 They will clearly know how to handle any digital experience safety.
-This is a crucial learning experience throughout school that is put at a forefront of our education.
+This is a vital learning experience throughout school that is put at a forefront of our education